BeaverlyGithub/beaverly-blog/content/posts/how-chilla-works.md

 ![Chilla AI Wealth Co-Pilot - Futuristic Financial Interface](/images/ai_hologram_financia_8c8d34d1.jpg)

 Chilla is an **AI-powered wealth co-pilot** running on an autonomous wealth infrastructure called **M-II**.
-It's designed to quietly grow your wealth in the background, letting you focus on life while it handles the market.
+It's designed to quietly work for you in the background, letting you focus on life while it handles the market.

 ## Getting Started

 When you create a Chilla account and sign in:

-1. **Connect your broker** – Pick from the available options, or connect an account if you already have one.
+1. **Connect your broker** – Create from the available options, or connect an existing account with that broker if you already have one.
 2. **Activate Chilla** – Once connected, Chilla runs whether you're logged in or not.

 Chilla works **24/7 in the background**, so you never have to worry about monitoring it; unless you manually disconnect it.